-A.3 Investment in real estate, land development and infrastructure projects:
+· A.3 Investment in real estate, land development and infrastructure projects:

-The applicant must have made an investment of at least EUR 5 million for the purchase or construction of buildings or for the construction of other land-development projects (residential or commercial developments, developments in the tourism sector or other infrastructure projects).
+The applicant must have made an investment of at least EUR 2,0 million for the purchase or construction of buildings or for the construction of other land-development projects (residential or commercial developments, developments in the tourism sector or other infrastructure projects).

-• A.4 Purchase or creation or participation in Cyprus businesses or companies:
+A.4 Purchase or creation or participation in Cyprus businesses or companies:

-The applicant must have made an investment of at least EUR 5 million in the purchase, creation or participation in businesses or companies based and operating in the Republic.
-These businesses or companies should evidently have a tangible presence in Cyprus and employ at least five Cypriot citizens.
+The applicant must have made an investment of at least EUR 2,0 million in the purchase, creation or participation in businesses or companies based and operating in the Republic.
+These businesses or companies should evidently have a tangible presence in Cyprus and employ at least five Cypriot or citizens of European Union member-states.